maanvi-gharge01/PowerBi-Uber-Project/README.md

 We used a combination of **DAX measures**, calculated fields, and a variety of **insightful visualizations**—including heatmaps, trend lines, stacked bars, and completion metrics—to deliver clear, compelling data storytelling.

 Dataset: Simulated dataset for sample Uber rides
+SQL was used to analyze the Uber rides dataset and extract the necessary insights for the Power BI dashboard.
+This included querying for profit, ride completion, rider segmentation, discount behavior, and payment method analysis.
+The detailed SQL queries used for this project are provided in the attached PDF.

 ---

 ## Dashboard 1: Financial Performance